Chapter 3 Markdown and rmarkdown

 _italics_ and **bold**

 .
-Now if my cursor is on the space beforeand
+Now if your cursor is on the space before_and_

-, I can immediately tell that this space is not italic–it is outside of the italic formatting codes (underscores).
-This avoids nasty surprises in text processors where I start writing and discover that my text is formatted in an unexpected way. - Word processor file formats tend to be quite complicated.
-If you want to generate a word processor document not manually but through a computer program, you find this to be a formidable task.
-And this is exactly what we do with rmarkdown below.
+, you can immediately tell that this space is not italic–it is outside of the italic formatting codes (underscores).
+This avoids nasty surprises in text processors where you start writing and discover that the text is formatted in an unexpected way. - Word processor file formats are quite complicated.
+If you want to generate a word processor document not by typing the text manually but through a computer program, you find this to be a formidable task.
+And this is exactly what we will do using rmarkdown below.

 - Because word processor file formats are complicated, they are not easy to combine with version control systems, such as git.
-Word processors include their own revision controls, but these are fairly limited and do not integrate with git if that is what you use for the rest of your project.
+Word processors include their own revision controls, but these are fairly limited and do not integrate with dedicated systems like git that are typically used for larger projects.

 So Markdown provides a simple way to describe the desired formatting of text documents while leaving rendering for other software.
 Rendering means transforming markdown text into the final format, such as HTML or pdf, that actually displays the formatting in desired way (instead of format codes).
 So in markdown you do not create layout, instead of that you tell what kind of layout you want.
 In fact, this book is written using markdown (with some help of HTML)!
 With only a small handful of options, markdown allows you to format to your text (like bold and italics), and well define structure of the document (such as headers and bullet-points).